 Ensure that there is a stable and level surface on the installation site.
-If the unit is placed on wooden floors or other moisture-sensitive materials, the unit must be placed on a water-resistant substrate (type Temovex Art.
-No. Q100490) to prevent marks and moisture damage if possible. leakage or condensation.
-(See next paragraph for assembly.)
+If the unit is placed on wooden floors or other moisture-sensitive materials, the unit must be placed on a water-resistant substrate to prevent marks and moisture damage if possible. leakage or condensation.

 It is an advantage if the unit can be placed at least 10 mm away from the wall.
 This is to minimize the risk of muffler noise.
 We recommend that the walls of surrounding rooms also be soundproofed.
 These precautions should be maintained despite the fact that Temovex units are generally very quiet.
 The unit is equipped with adjustable rubber feet and well balanced fans, to avoid vibration.

 The unit should be installed in such a way that it is easy to access for maintenance and inspection.
-Make sure the door at the front can be fully opened.
+Make sure the doors at the front can be fully opened.
 The unit must be placed so that it cannot be flushed with water during operation.
 As an option, the unit can be provided with protection that allows the installation to withstand IP class X5.